jburger/jburger.github.io/_posts/2016-12-06-onions-docker.md

 <a name="scaling-teamwork"></a>
 So now we can see that it is possible to scale out with docker-compose, and it is possible to scale up with Azure/AWS/Google.

-There is is a deeper purpose here though: what about _scaling your team better?_
+There is a deeper purpose here though: what about _scaling your team?_

-So much [great](damianm.com/articles/human-benefits-of-a-microservice-architecture), [well researched](https://en.wikipedia.org/wiki/Conway%27s_law) [content](https://blog.bufferapp.com/small-teams-why-startups-often-win-against-google-and-facebook-the-science-behind-why-smaller-teams-get-more-done) [exists](http://martinfowler.com/articles/microservices.html) on the subject of the impact of team design and its impact on your architecture.
+So much [great](damianm.com/articles/human-benefits-of-a-microservice-architecture), [well researched](https://en.wikipedia.org/wiki/Conway%27s_law) [content](https://blog.bufferapp.com/small-teams-why-startups-often-win-against-google-and-facebook-the-science-behind-why-smaller-teams-get-more-done) [exists](http://martinfowler.com/articles/microservices.html) on the subject of [team structure and its impact on your architecture](https://www.thoughtworks.com/radar/techniques/inverse-conway-maneuver).

-You can leverage these observations in the field: here are two of my favourite images that sum this up (credit goes to Sam Newman @ martinfowler.com)
+The observation that the structure of your team, impacts the structure of your code is a profound one, and can be leveraged to good effect: here are two of my favourite images that sum this up (credit goes to Martin Fowler)

 ![Siloed functional teams](http://martinfowler.com/articles/microservices/images/conways-law.png)